Chain Gang (Sam Cooke song): Other versions

 In 1966, Otis Redding released a version of the song for his fourth studio album, The Soul Album.

 In addition, American rhythm and blues/soul singer Jackie Wilson together with jazz pianist Count Basie released their version as a single in 1968, from the album Manufacturers of Soul.
 The song peaked at No. 84 on the Billboard Hot 100 and No. 37 on the Billboard R&B chart.

 In popular culture

 A version of the song is chanted by the marching inmates, in the 1990 film Cadence.

+The song is used in the opening sequence of the video-game based television series Fallout's third episode of the second season.